DjangoGirlsSeoul/annualplan/README.md

 #### 2. Django Girls Seoul Study
 * First study is ongoing (6 ~ 8 weeks)
-* Python and Django study group for beginners.
+* Python and Django study group for beginners
-* Second study group for intermediate will start in April.
+* Second study group for intermediate will start in April
 * Join our [slack](http://slack.djangogirlsseoul.org/) channel for more info

 #### 3. Django Girls Seoul Seminar (TBA)